Jartim00/mysql-with-small-tutorial-for-c-/README.md

 # mysql-with-small-tutorial-for-c-

 #Getting started with MySQL on linux:
-1: run "sudo apt-get install mysql-client"              this will install the mysql-client /n
+1: run "sudo apt-get install mysql-client"              this will install the mysql-client <br>
-2: run "sudo apt-get install mysql-server"              this will install the mysql-server
+2: run "sudo apt-get install mysql-server"              this will install the mysql-server <br>
-3: run "sudo apt-get install libmysqlclient-dev"        this will install the mysql-dev kit
+3: run "sudo apt-get install libmysqlclient-dev"        this will install the mysql-dev kit <br>

 #Getting into mysql inside your terminal:
 1: type "mysql -u root -p"